gaehlerm/SoftwareEngineering/README.md

 Interestingly, all the explanations made here about coupling and cohesion are also valid for libraries.
 You should pay attention that libraries are not becoming too large and rigid.
 You don’t gain a price for writing the biggest library in the company.
 One library that covers every object there is around.
 It just won’t work!
 An apple can have a color, a flavor and a price.
 There can be three different libraries graphical rendering, food and shopping.
 Each one uses exactly one property and it makes no sense to mix them up.
 Keep them separate and write glue code between the libraries if needed.
 That’s the only way to go.
 Just trust me.
 Don’t write a monolith software that should mimic the whole world.
 It won’t work.

 # 22. Solid principles
-Source: https://youtu.be/pTB30aXS77U and Clean Architecture
+// Source: https://youtu.be/pTB30aXS77U and Clean Architecture

-The solid principles were named by Uncle Bob (Robert C. Martin).
+The solid principles were named by Robert C. Martin.
 SOLID is named after 5 general rules how to write code.
 These are:
 1. Single Responsibility Principle (SRP)
-1. Open closed principle
+2. Open closed principle
-1. Liskov substitution principle
+3. Liskov substitution principle
-1. Interface segregation
+4. Interface segregation
-1. Dependency Inversion
+5. Dependency Inversion

 These 5 very general rules describe mostly how classes should be structured and connected with each other.
 Obeying them helps a lot with the design of the code.

 ## Single Responsibility Principle

 The SRP has already been explained at the very beginning of this book due to its high importance.

 ## Open Closed Principle

 The Open Closed Principle was first mentioned by Bertrand Meyer in 1988.
 It says that an object should be open for extension and closed for modification.
 The original version states that one should use inheritance to achieve this goal.
 This is an unfortunate choice.
 Robert C. Martin and others suggest using interfaces instead.
 Interfaces allow you to add as many implementations as you want while it is fairly expensive to change the interface itself.
 Each class implementing that interface would have to be changed as well.

 Let's make a small example.
 We have a class containing some postal codes of Swiss cities.
 If we want to add an additional city, we'd have to add an additional function to this class.
-The class is not closed for modification.
+The class `City` is not closed for modification.
+We have to modify it every time we add another city.
 This class is not obeying the open closed principle.

 ```py
 class City: